(updated November 2021)

-If you follow me on social media you will see that I have been sharing art and memorials depicting poppies for Remembrance Day this week.
+If you follow me on social media you might have seen that I have shared art and memorials depicting poppies for Remembrance Day and Remembrance Sunday in the past.

 Whilst most poppy tributes are red, there are several other colours worn and depicted as a sign of remembrance; but how many different poppies are there and what do all the colours mean?

-Today I will share with you more art and memorials depicting remembrance and tell you what other poppies are available.
+Today I will share with you more art and memorials depicting remembrance, tell you what other poppies are available, and some new ways to commemorate the Remembrance Days in 2020/21.

 What is Remembrance Sunday?